sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

             text: 'Connectivity: '
           -
             type: text
-            text: 'Of course, you can also look into Raspberry Pi HATs to enhance functionality or add a ZigBee dongle for extra connectivity.'
+            text: 'Expand your setup’s capabilities with Raspberry Pi HATs or a ZigBee dongle for seamless smart home integration.'
       -
         type: paragraph
         content: